Monday, Sept. 12 – Thursday, Sept. 15, 9 AM - 7:30 PM; Friday, Sept. 16, 8:30 AM - 2 PM (optional)

 Additional Course Expectations

-- Students will complete approximately two (2) hours of pre-reading in advance of the conference week.
+- Students may be asked to complete at most two (2) hours of pre-reading in advance of the conference week.

 SUNet ID required to log in; all SGSI correspondence sent to your Stanford email account.